Symptoms become subtler with age. Here’s what you need to know to protect your ticker.

 While symptoms of heart attack can be vague in older adults, it’s important to be on the lookout for problems that compound one another or subtle symptoms that seem to keep stacking up.

 “It’s often a constellation of one thing on top of another,” Dr. Forman says.
 There may be some sense of stomach discomfort, perhaps some palpitations with shortness of breath, or some sense of vague discomfort and dizziness.

 “It’s not like you just ate something bad and have isolated stomach pain,” he says.
 “It’s a variety of things that may all come together.”

 If you’re feeling these symptoms gradually over the course of a few weeks or months—like you’ve been noticing you become short of breath quicker or are suffering from indigestion—you can give your regular doctor a call.
 But if it’s something new, severe, comes on with shortness of breath, or is just plain giving you a sense something is wrong, call 911, Dr. O’Leary says.

 An ambulance is the best way to get to the hospital, since paramedics will be with you on the way to help stabilize you if necessary.
-Plus, they can alert the hospital, so the cardiac care doc will be on his or her way at the same time.
+Plus, they can alert the hospital at the same time.

 SilverSneakers members can access live fitness classes and wellness workshops through SilverSneakers LIVE.
 See the latest schedule and RSVP for classes here.